Second Take: Repeat purchases of vinyl albums harm environment, consumers

 Swift is not the only artist at fault for these tactics, since musicians like Billie Eilish and Olivia Rodrigo have used the same strategies as Swift to mass-produce “exclusive” versions of their records in different colors, designs or with bonus songs.
 While artists may sell extra vinyls for profit, the main reason is likely to see their album’s popularity rise in the charts.
 Fans can benefit from collecting multiple versions of the vinyl in the same way a baseball fan can collect baseball cards of their favorite players.
 That said, these duplicate purchases are inherently wasteful, excessive and leave countless unnecessary vinyls sitting on a shelf on display.

-No matter the reason for the vinyl phenomena, its omnipresence in contemporary music consumption is problematic.
-The music industry is not generally brought up in discussions about environmental sustainability, but it is time that there be greater accountability for record labels and A-list stars about their direct impact.
+No matter the reason for the vinyl phenomenon, its omnipresence in contemporary music consumption is problematic.
+The music industry is not generally brought up in discussions about environmental sustainability, but it is time that there be greater accountability for record labels and musicians about their direct impact.
 While listening to a song does not directly emit thousands of tons of carbon dioxide, chances are that most of the nearly 50 million vinyls that were sold in 2023 will eventually end up in landfills.

 [Related: Running on bike power, Coastalong 2024 brings music and sustainability to UCLA]

 Of course, not everything about vinyls needs to be criticized.
-Independent record stores have benefitted from the vinyl revival, offering a unique environment for music enthusiasts to interact and support small businesses in the process.
+Independent record stores have benefitted from the vinyl revival, offering a unique environment for music enthusiasts to interact with and support small businesses in the process.
 But when only about 41% of all vinyl sales come from these indie record stores, and the rest come from large distributors such as Amazon and Target or directly from an artist’s website, it is clear that the overwhelming consumerist culture surrounding vinyl needs a dramatic change.
 Even the sentimentality of putting on an old favorite record does not validate some fans’ erroneous belief that having multiple copies of one album is necessary.

 When the environment needs help more than ever, one copy of your favorite record will be more than enough.